benwiley4000/blog.benwiley.org/content/blog/fix-json-responses-redux-middleware.md

 At first this may seem like a small inconvenience.
 But it can become confusing to juggle variables names with the wrong casing style, especially if you've already ascribed a different meaning to variables with that style (for example, `PascalCase` variables normally refer exclusively to class names in a JavaScript app).

-Wouldn't it be nice if you could tell your app to automatically `camelCase` all the keys in your download JSON responses?
+Wouldn't it be nice if you could tell your app to automatically `camelCase` all the keys in your downloaded JSON responses?
 Good news --- I'm about to show you how.

 This post is a two-parter.
 In part one, we're going to run through the construction of a very basic Redux app that requests a `snake_cased` JSON response, fetches it, and displays it on the screen.
 In part two, we'll enhance our app to automatically convert our response to `camelCase`.